 “Gunny, the next room has three female prisoners and three guards, then a room of three guards, and a third room with three women and three guards.
 We have to take the guards without alerting the rest of the compound.
 I can get the guards from in the roof, but you’ll have to enter to strip them.
-I’ll go up and give you a sign, then give me twenty seconds to get set, OK?”
-He smiles, and nods yes, so I turn, and climb back into the roof, replacing the hatch once I’m in the roof again.
+I’ll go up and give you a sign then give me twenty seconds to get set, OK?”
+He smiles as he nods yes, so I turn and climb back into the roof, replacing the hatch once I’m in the roof again.

-I tap the ceiling above Mike, and move to the next room.
+I tap the ceiling above Mike and move to the next room.
 We time it well.
 I pop the hatch just as he opens the door.
-The guards turn to the door, giving me easy shots.
+The guards turning to the door gives me easy shots.
 All are falling before anyone except Mike knows what’s going on.
 He puts a finger to his lips to indicate for the women to keep quiet.
-One opens her mouth, and another users her shoulder to shove her onto the bed, hard, and says, “Gag her, she’s a spy.”
+One opens her mouth and another users her shoulder to shove her onto the bed as she says, “Gag her, she’s a spy.”
 Mike is quick to deal with her.
 After a moment’s work he’s handing me my bolts for the next room.
 I reload while he strips the dead.

-The next room is even easier, the three soldiers are playing a dice game of some sort.
+The next room is even easier as the three soldiers are playing a dice game of some sort.
 So the two opposite me are dying before the third is aware there’s a problem.
-A check shows the last room is an issue, these three guards are the most alert I’ve seen.
+A check shows the last room is an issue as these three guards are the most alert I’ve seen.
 They’re probably a select team.

-I go back to the room with Mike, and we’ve a talk.
+I go back to the room with Mike and we’ve a talk.
 He returns to the first room to get a normal crossbow.
-I’ll take two, and he’ll take the third.
+I’ll take two and he’ll take the third.
 The rest is an anti-climax, but it could have been very hairy for me.
-When I pop the hatch all three turn to it, and raise their crossbows.
+When I pop the hatch all three turn to it and raise their crossbows.
 Then they all turn to the door when Mike enters.
 I get my first shot off before they think to look back.
 When they turn to the sound of my shot Mike fires while I fire my second shot.
-All three down, no troubles.
+All three down, so no troubles.
 If I’d tried to take all three myself the third would’ve got me.
-So I’m very happy Mike turned up when he did, almost as happy as he is about my appearance in his life today.
+So I’m very happy Mike turned up when he did, I’m almost as happy about my appearance in his life today as he is.
 He told me he doesn’t like being tortured.
 The Damsels are a bit surprised about two men rescuing them.